Mago281/belly-button-challenge/README.md

 6. Ensured that all the plots would be updated each time a new sample is selected.

-7. Deployed my app to a free static page hosting service and selected Test Subject id: 1601
+7. Deployed my app to a free static page hosting service and selected Test Subject ID: 1601

       ![image](https://github.com/Mago281/belly-button-challenge/assets/131424690/ce542777-6e1d-4c07-a886-db47f9105726)